 Each of these are represented well in various ways with the line-up promised by The Media Theatre from September 2015 to May 2016.

-"Gypsy" opens the season September 23 to November 1.
+"Gypsy"opens the season September 23 to November 1.
 With Philadelphia's own Broadway actress Kristine Fraelich as Mama Rose, the ultimate aggressive stage mother, this powerful story of a mother and her daughters presents a dark side of show business wrapped in a Jule Styne score which contains some of the most iconic show tunes of all time.
 Stephen Sondheim's lyrics create an irony within the tune-filled melodies of "Let Me Entertain You", "You'll Never Get Away From Me", "Some People", and the legendary "Everything's Coming Up Roses".
 Whatever her intentions, Mama Rose certainly leaves an impression as she pushes her daughters toward the pinnacle of stardom.

 For the holidays, The Media Theatre has the Philadelphia regional professional premiere of Broadway's inspiring hit "Billy Elliot: The Musical".
 Based on the 2000 film, it follows the story of young Billy who hangs up his boxing gloves to become a ballet dancer.
 TIME magazine called it 'Best Musical of the Decade' as it inspires audiences with the story of the young lad who, against all odds within the confines of an English mining town which finds itself in the midst of a strike, finds his courage to make his dreams come true.
 Elton John's score features the memorable song "Electricity" setting the tone for a musical which features astounding choreography.
 Winner of 10 Tony Awards including Best Musical, "Billy Elliot" has a large youth cast.
-It plays during the Thanksgiving, Hannukah, and Christmas season November 18
+It plays during the Thanksgiving, Hannukah, and Christmas season November 18 to January 3.

 The classic play "To Kill A Mockingbird" is revived January 27 to February 14, 2016.
 Keeping with the now annual tradition of producing one play per season, the show will be a part of the region's Black History Month.
 The show, set during the Great Depression, highlights the powerful story of attorney Atticus Finch and his children after he is appointed to defend Tom Robinson, a black man framed for a crime he did not commit.
 Their community in Alabama represents a microcosm of the tension between justice and racism that existed during the time period, and is still relevant today.
 Based on Harper Lee's Pulitzer Prize winning novel, the play is perfect for students ages 13 and up as well as families, churches, and civic groups.